 - 1. Land sector innovation for sustainable investments and housing - 2.
 Land management in time of crisis (climate & conflict) - 3.
-Women and land
+Women and land - 4.
+Land management to support rural development

 Technical and partners-led sessions will revolve around the following themes: